 MSU IT Technology Training is now available as online training at the SpartansLearn website.
 There the MSU community and IT staff can find tutorials and step-by-step directions for technology tools used by the university.

 Also on SpartansLearn are links to different training and development opportunities from various on and off campus partners.

 MSU partners with New Horizons to provide a wide range of technical training, desktop applications, ITIL training, and programming language courses for MSU employees and departments.
-While EBS lists a few New Horizons classes, you will find a complete list of offerings and dates at the New Horizons Training Portal for MSU.
-You can utilize Educational Assistance funds (if available), a Departmental account, or a personal Credit/Debit card as payment methods.
+You will find a wide variety of business and technology classes in the New Horizons Training Portal for MSU.
+(EBS no longer offers New Horizons course registrations.)

 HR and MSU IT sponsor MSU elevateU, an e-learning tool that can be accessed from the convenience of your computer at no charge as part of our ongoing commitment to continuing MSU employee development.

 To access elevateU, log into EBS, select “My Career & Training,” and then click “elevateU.”

 MSU has negotiated a discounted price for the individual courses that are part of Deque University.
 You can pay for Deque training using Educational Assistance or by department charge.
 Individual classes are $33 each.

 Deque University offers online, self-paced accessibility training.
 Deque’s web accessibility curriculum covers the full range of topics, with classes designed for faculty, web developers, QA testers, project/program administrators, and other content creators.